 Holds

-Placing a hold on a record prevents modification to it and halts its records management life cycle, such as not allowing a frozen record folder to be cut off.
+Placing a hold on a record prevents modification to it and halts its records management life cycle, such as not allowing a record folder under hold to be cut off.
 When a record is placed under a hold, a reason for the hold must be specified, such as legal or regulatory actions.
 Once the need for the hold has passed, the hold can be removed and the record will resume its original life cycle.
 Placing a hold on a record does not affect its eligibility date.
 If a record has multiple holds on it, it will only resume its life cycle when all holds have been removed.

 Placing a hold on an active record folder or series prevents the removal of records.
 However, additional records can still be filed into the record folder while it is under a hold.
 Any records added to a record folder under a hold will themselves be placed under the same hold.